gooddata/GoodData-CL/cli-distro/examples/README.md

 1. CSV connector examples:

-    - [Quotes](quotes/#readme) - loads a simple CSV file of daily stock quotes from AMEX, NYSE and NASDAY in 2008
+    - [Quotes](quotes/#readme) - loads a simple CSV file of daily stock quotes from AMEX, NYSE and NASDAQ in 2008
     - [Human Resources](hr/#readme) - loads three separate CSV data sets of Deparments, Employees and Paid Salaries and connect them to enable reports such as _'Total paid amount by department'_ etc.

 1. JDBC connector example: